solana-labs/solana/storage-bigtable/README.md

 service account credentials.
 The project should contain a BigTable instance called `solana-ledger` that has been initialized by running the `./init-bigtable.sh` script.

+You can also set the `instance ID` of your BigTable exporting `BIGTABLE_INSTANCE_ID`.
+If not defined, the default value is `solana-ledger`.

 Depending on what operation mode is required, either the `https://www.googleapis.com/auth/bigtable.data` or `https://www.googleapis.com/auth/bigtable.data.readonly` OAuth scope will be